Darsh-c01/Chip-Design-Level-3---Darsh/README.md

 # <ins> Chip Design for High School - Level 3 </ins>
 ## By - Darsh Chandra , Class 8

-This is my repositry for the Chip Design for High School Kunal sir , the contents is as follows:
+This is my repositry for the Chip Design for High School course by Kunal sir , the contents are as follows:
 - [Day 1](Day%201.md)
   - [Basics of a chip](Day%201.md#basics-of-a-chip)
   - [Introduciton to RISCV](Day%201.md#introduciton-to-riscv)